kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 )  # in meters
 ```

-For each of these questions, write a single line of code to print the step lengths:
+For each of these questions, write a single line of code to print the requested step lengths:

 1. From the third step up to the end;
 2. The two last steps;